-Sage Veda Vyasa is the most prolific thinker, complier, and composer in ancient Hindu theology and philosophy.
-He classified (“vyasa” means classified) the four Vedas; this explains his name Veda Vyasa.
-He is the composer of the epic Mahabharata; according to traditional accounts, his composition of the Mahabharata contained 100000 verses, but the extant editions of the Mahabharata do not contain that many verses—the critical edition of the Mahabharata, developed by the Bhandarkar Oriental Research Institute (BORI), contains around 89000 verses (excluding the Harivamsa).
+Veda Vyasa is the prolific thinker, compiler, and composer of Hindu mythology and philosophy.
+He classified (“vyasa” means classified) the four Vedas.
+This explains his name Veda Vyasa.
+He is the composer of the epic Mahabharata.
+According to traditional accounts, his composition of the Mahabharata contained 100000 verses, but the extant editions of the Mahabharata do not contain that many verses.
+The critical edition of the Mahabharata, developed by the Bhandarkar Oriental Research Institute (BORI), contains around 89000 verses (excluding the Harivamsa).

 To ensure that his composing of the verses would match the speed of Lord Ganesha’s swift writing, Vyasa put forward the counter-condition that Lord Ganesha would write only after he grasped the meaning of the verses.
 After every few verses, Vyasa would throw a difficult verse and in the time that it took for Lord Ganesha to grasp its meaning, Vyasa would compose the several new verses in his mind.
 This explains why the Mahabharata verses are a mix of easy and difficult ones.